ropensci-archive/roweb2/content/blog/2016-10-12-your-community-manager.md

 ---
-slug: "your-community-manager"
+slug: your-community-manager
 title: Greetings from Your Community Manager!
-date: 2016-10-12
+date: '2016-10-12'
 authors:
   - name: Stefanie Butland
-categories:
-  - blog
+categories: blog
 tags:
-- ropensci
+  - rOpenSci
   - community
   - jobs
 ---

 I feel both proud and privileged to join rOpenSci as your Community Manager.
 I’ve been a compulsive community builder since the early 2000’s, but it has rarely been part of my job description.
 Now it seems like all roads have led to this.
 After a couple of fine days of indoctrination at the [UC Berkeley](https://bids.berkeley.edu/) home of rOpenSci, I’m settled into work in beautiful Kamloops, British Columbia, Canada.